jaejinchoi/FFP/README.md

     Specific integer code of single or escape character for delimiter in bewteen a set of [Feature|Value]
     Default is 13, '\n', linebreak
 * -t [INT]
-    Number of tread for mulriprocessing
+    Number of threads for multiprocessing
     Heuristically, an adequate thread number is the number of cpu cores - 1.
 Default is 5
 * -r [PATH]
     Input previous matrix, and add more items to the matrix without calculating a whole